opencv/opencv/modules/gpu/doc/introduction.rst

 -----------------------

 In the current version, each of the OpenCV GPU algorithms can use only a single GPU.
 So, to utilize multiple GPUs, you have to manually distribute the work between GPUs.
-Switching active devie can be done using :ocv:func:`gpu::setDevice()' function.
-For more details please read Cuda C Programing Guid.
+Switching active devie can be done using :ocv:func:`gpu::setDevice()` function.
+For more details please read Cuda C Programing Guide.

 While developing algorithms for multiple GPUs, note a data passing overhead.
 For primitive functions and small images, it can be significant, which may eliminate all the advantages of having multiple GPUs.
 But for high-level algorithms, consider using multi-GPU acceleration.
 For example, the Stereo Block Matching algorithm has been successfully parallelized using the following algorithm: